japorongao/se_project_spots/README.md

 * Images

 **Intro**
-This project comprises of nummerous elements that correctly displays on desktop and mobile screen sizes.
+This project comprises of numerous elements that correctly displays on desktop and mobile screen sizes.
 It implements different css techniques such as @media screens, flex containers, grid displays, and grid-templates.
 It also allows users to interact with the site via interactive buttons.
 It was created utilizing numerical values acquired from Figma templates.

 **Figma**